g00glen00b/dimitri.codes/content/posts/2020-09-15-building-microservices-micronaut/index.md

 ### Dependency management

 By default, Micronaut uses Gradle to manage its dependencies.
-To see exactly which dependencies are being used, we can check the **build.gradle** file.
+To see exactly which dependencies we use, we can check the **build.gradle** file.
 What's important to remember from this is that Micronaut relies heavily on annotation processors.
 These annotation processors generate code or metadata about the annotations that are being used at build time.
 This is different from other libraries, which often use reflection to look up information about these annotations at runtime.
 The downside of that is that reflection takes time, and to optimize this, many libraries use caches, which means that it also costs extra memory.

 One library I want to add to this file is [Lombok](https://projectlombok.org/).
 Lombok generates code for us, such as getters, setters and so on.
 Like Micronaut, it uses an annotation processor to do this.
 Since Micronaut should be aware of it, it's important to add the Lombok annotation processor **before** the Micronaut annotation processors.